Policies and Procedures

 Transferring Jobs From One Department to Another

 Work Transfers.
 Transferring hours from one position to another is an online process that begins here.
-Both your current supervisor and new supervisor will need to agree to the transfer.
-Once both supervisors agree to the transfer, then Student Financial Services will enter the change to the system.
+Once both supervisors have approved the transfer, Student Financial Services will enter the change into the system.
 Students will get an email notification that a student employment change has happened.
 The student can see the updated work assignments by logging into The Hub.

-Transferring all or part of assigned hours from one position to another is not permitted until a student and their supervisor(s) have completed the work transfer process.
 Student Financial Services must approve and process the transfer to create a timesheet.
-You can not begin your position until this process is completed.
+You can not begin your new position until this process is complete.

 Residential Assistants and Additional Work Hours